ksm2920/heroku-test/README.md

 # Welcome to my first Nodejs project!

-This is a school assignment.
-A task is to build TODO list app with using Express, Mongo and EJS.
+This is a school assignment that consist of a Todo app built with Express, Mongo and EJS.

 ## Functionality

-- User should able to create, read, edit, and delete from the todo list
+- User can create, read, update and delete from the todo list.

 # Installation

-## Npm Package
+## Npm Packages

-### express, mongoose, ejs, body-parser, dotenv, node-sass-middleware, nodemon
+express, mongoose, ejs, body-parser, dotenv, node-sass-middleware, nodemon

-- npm install
+`npm install`

 **After successful installation**

-In terminal in uppgifter-nodejs folder: npm start
+Run from the uppgifter-nodejs folder:

+`npm start`